 Resize image, Curves, Brightness & Contrast, duplicate image, Selective Colour, Selective Colour again, duplicate the current image, dodge areas, burn if needed, sharpen areas, duplicate the current image, change blending mode to Soft Light, lower the opacity, erase certain areas, add watermark and save.
 Phew.
 And I end up with:

-Sometimes the image may be a difficult to manipulate therefore I end up taking the photo again and change the camera settings.
+Sometimes the image may be difficult to manipulate therefore I end up taking the photo again and change the camera settings.

-Hopefully this gives you an insight to what the necessary Photoshop tools are.
+Hopefully, this gives you an insight into what the necessary Photoshop tools are.
 I’m not sure if this post turned out as what I had expected and probably went straight into the deep end.
 We all know that using Photoshop can lead to extreme editing which we’ve all seen.
 I dislike using Photoshop for that.
 If there are any questions, feel free to ask and I will answer them.
 Feel free to email me too.
 I can always do another Photoshop post later on.
 Do let me know.